This ‘Better Call Saul’ Season 3 Announcement Will Excite Fans

 — Better Call Saul (@BetterCallSaul) February 6, 2017

-AMC will likely release a full length trailer ahead of the release date, which is April 10th.
-There will be new character to look forward to along with learning about the ones with know from Breaking Bad.
+AMC will likely release a full-length trailer ahead of the release date, which is April 10.
+There will be a new character to look forward to along with learning about the ones with know from Breaking Bad.
 There may also be flash forwards, which shows Saul after the events of Breaking Bad where he left Albuquerque and went into hiding.
 Saul was seen living in Omaha under the pseudonym Gene.
 Will we get to see more of this?
 Some photos suggest we will.

-Share your thoughts about Better Call Saul season 3 in the comment section below.
+Share your thoughts about Better Call Saul Season 3 in the comment section below.

 [Featured Image by Michele K. Short/AMC/Sony Pictures Television]